 The course will focus on the phenomenon of apartheid in South Africa.
-We will briefly cover the pre-colonial and colonial histories of South Africa, and the origins of the apartheid system, and then focus mostly on the rise and effects of apartheid, ending the course with an examination of what post-apartheid South Africa looks like.
+We will briefly cover the pre-colonial and colonial histories of South Africa and the origins of the apartheid system, then focus mostly on the rise and effects of apartheid, and end the course with an examination of what post-apartheid South Africa looks like.
 This course is interdisciplinary, and over these three weeks, you will read both historical accounts and arguments regarding apartheid in South Africa as well as short stories and novels written during this period.
 Some questions we will consider are: What is the relationship between historical accounts and literature?
 Who has the authority to narrate history, and what differences do we see in literary and historical accounts?
 What narratives do the museums and memorials in South Africa privilege?
 Which ones do they silence?

 Dates: January 1 – 19, 2018

 Program Directors: Dr. Matthew Bender, Associate Professor of History and Director, International Studies Program and Dr. Mindi McMann, Assistant Professor of English

 Eligibility: No Pre-Requisites, Language Requirements, or GPA Restrictions – Open to all students (including current first-year students)

 - Cradle of Human Kind

 - Soweto Township, including Hector Pietersen Museum and Mandela Family Museum

 - Peninsular tour (Cape Point, Hout Bay, Simon’s Town, Penguin Colony)